FluentCRM $129/Single Site | Other pricing for more sites

 That’s because Groundhogg and Amazon both have poor documentation.
 In Amazon’s case, they just don’t write for consumers or non-technical people.

-That's because they released a plugin called FluentSMTP to simplify the process of connecting FluentCRM to Amazon SES.
+That’s because they released an SMTP plugin called FluentSMTP to simplify the process of connecting FluentCRM to Amazon SES.

 It’s a free plugin that really does one thing, and it does it very well.